NathanielRose/design-Docs/Designs/Relative-Paths/README.md

 ```

 Limitations:

-- Very coupled to current organization of Bedrock and will have breaking changes when introducing new folders at template /module levels
+- Very coupled to current organization of Bedrock and will have breaking changes
+  when introducing new folders at template /module levels
 - Copying modules twice local to agent, once for cache and again during generate

-### 2.3 Use a symlink to reference the modules
+### 6.2 Use a symlink to reference the modules

-A symbolic link, also termed a soft link, is a special kind of file that points to another file, much like a shortcut in Windows or a Macintosh alias.
-This will allow generate the alias the cached repo for all `spk infra generate` commands.
+A symbolic link, also termed a soft link, is a special kind of file that points
+to another file, much like a shortcut in Windows or a Macintosh alias.
+This will
+allow generate the alias the cached repo for all `bedrock infra generate`
+commands.

 `ln -s modules /path/to/modules`

-Inside of spk, the terraform files will now reference the symlink which is cached.
+Inside of bedrock, the terraform files will now reference the symlink which is
+cached.

 **Output `Main.tf`**

 ```
 terraform {
   backend "azurerm" {}